frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/gangrene.md

 ```

 *See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

+**Causes**: A lack of blood supply to a body part, often due to a [tourniquet](/docs/wiki/medical-devices.md#tourniquet) that has been applied for too long or other conditions that restrict blood flow.

+**Effects**: The affected body part will become dry, shrunken, and dark reddish-black, and may eventually fall off if not removed surgically.
+Dry gangrene may progress to [wet gangrene](#wet-gangrene) if an infection develops in the dead tissues.

 **Treatment**: The affected body part is irreversibly damaged and should be amputated to prevent life-threatening infection.